 1794: Although he attacked the excesses of Tom Paine he fought for traditional freedoms and spoke out when there was an attempt to suspend Habeas Corpus.
 Fox also spoke out about the slave trade and was a champion of Catholic emancipation.

 1806: Lord Grenville became Prime Minister and he appointed Charles James Fox again as Foreign Secretary.
 William Pitt had now died.
 He began negotiations with the French but was unable to bring the war to an end.
-(10th June) Spoke out passionately in favour of the abolition of Slave Trade Bill in the House of Commons and was then taken ill.
+On the 10th June he spoke out passionately in favour of the abolition of Slave Trade Bill in the House of Commons and was then taken ill.

 When and Where did he Die?